World-building in Game of Thrones: a glossary of ordinary life

 Game of Thrones, the HBO fantasy series that is probably not only your favorite show, but also the favorite show of the people who make your other favorite show, returns to screens on July 16.
 We at Oxford Dictionaries are here to help you manage the wait in the only way we know how: with a glossary of the distinctive vocabulary of the show’s parent book series, A Song of Ice and Fire.

 This will be a series in three parts, covering three aspects of the world-building that has made Westeros unique and memorable: the world of swords and sorcery, ordinary life, and the natural world.
-For definitions and etymologies, we have drawn on both the Oxford English Dictionary and the fandom’s wiki.
+For definitions and etymologies, we have drawn on both the Oxford Dictionaries and the fandom’s wiki.
 For reasons of space, this is a partial glossary, indicating terms of special interest; for example, we left out dragons, as well as the 77 dishes served at Joffrey’s wedding.

 Ordinary life: from birth to death